MetaphoricalSheep/calabash/README.md

 You can specify configurations for some of the scripts in the ./config directory. __DO NOT__ make changes in the .&ast;default.yml files.
 These files will be overwritten when you update unabashed.
 Use the &ast;.yml (config.yml for example) instead.

 ##unabashed
 unabashed is a simple framework that helps with script development.
 It is available here <https://github.com/MetaphoricalSheep/unabashed>.
-The calabash repo currenlty includes a copy of unabashed, but this will change once update-unabashed is able to pull down the repo.
+The calabash repo currently includes a copy of unabashed, but this will change once update-unabashed is able to pull down the repo.